How to Clean-up Old Restore Points

 Disk Cleanup can be used to remove all but the most recent Restore Point.
 Do this only if your computer is running normally and you’re having no problems.
 If you are having problems you shouldn’t clear old restore points because you may have to go back to an earlier restore point.
 Restore points take up a lot of disk space, so if your computer is running well, there’s not much sense in keeping a dozen restore points.
 One or two recent restore points should be plenty.
 If your computer isn’t running well, and hasn’t been running well, don’t remove any old restore points.

-Here’s how to remove old system restore points in Windows Vista, Windows 7 and Windows 8x:
+Here’s how to remove old system restore points in Windows 7, Windows 8x and Windows 10:

 – Press & hold down the Windows key and press the “R” key

 – Type CLEANMGR in the Run dialog and press Enter.